-Standards and Interpretations Not Yet Effective -NZ IFRS 9 "Financial Instruments" is effective for balance dates beginning on or after 1 January 2018.
+Standards and Interpretations Not Yet Effective - NZ IFRS 9 "Financial Instruments" is effective for balance dates beginning on or after 1 January 2018.
 The standard replaces NZ IAS 39.
 NZ IFRS 9 requires the financial assets to be classified into two measurement categories, being those measured at fair value and those measured at amortised cost.
 The determination is made when the instruments are initially recognised.
 The method of classification is dependent on the entity's business model and how it manages its financial instruments.
 For financial liabilities, the standard maintains most of the requirements set out in NZ IAS 39.
 NZ IFRS 9 introduces a new expected credit loss model for calculating the impairment of financial assets.
-Management has yet to perform an analysis to assess the impact of this new standard on the financial statements.
+NZ IFRS 16 "Leases" is effective for balance dates beginning after 1 January 2019.
+The standard replaces NZ IAS 17.
+NZ IFRS 16 eliminates the distinction between operating and finance leases for lessees and will result in lessess bringing most leases onto their balance sheets.
+NZ IFRS 17 "Insurance Contracts" is effective for balance dates beginning 1 January 2021.
+The standard replaces NZ IFRS 4.
+NZ IFRS 17 requires entities to identify portfolios of insurance contracts which are subject to similar risk and managed together.
+Each portfolio, at minimum shall be divided into three groups, a group of contracts that are onerous at initial recognition, a group of contracts that at initial recognition have no significant possibility of becoming onerous, and a group of the remaining contracts in the portfolio.
+The standard measures insurance contracts either under the gernal model or a simplified version of this called the Premium Allocation Approach.
+An entity shall apply the standard retrospectively unless impracticable, in which case entities have the option of using either the modified retrospective approach or the fair value approach.
+Management has yet to perform an analysis to assess the impact of these new standards on the financial statements.